Business bank accounts

-Some key things you may want to consider is the types of bank account your business needs, which may depend on the size and nature of your business, the way it operates and how you manage cash flow.
-Some options available include
+Amongst the key things you may wish to consider is the types of bank account your business needs.
+Your choice may depend on the size and nature of your business, the way it operates and how you manage cash flow.
+Some of the options available include:

 - Business transaction accounts (also known as a current or cheque account) for everyday banking

 - Business term deposit accounts for surplus funds

 - Foreign currency accounts for making and receiving payments in foreign currency

 - Other specialist accounts for certain industry sectors such as agriculture and not-for-profits.

 Then, when comparing business bank accounts, some of the elements you may want to consider are set up costs, fees, transaction limits, ease of use, online access and the ability to switch accounts.

 It could be a good idea to talk to a business banker in your local branch to discuss your specific needs – and for a few tips, read our How to set up business banking article.

 The business registrations and proof of identity documents you may need to provide to open a business bank account vary by business and account type.
 Read about the Information we require for Westpac business bank accounts, many of which have an option to be opened online.

 This really depends on what your business needs are.